Tangerine-Community/Tangerine/README.md

 If your server restarts or the container stops, you can later run the `./start.sh` script in the Tangerine-server folder.
 To upgrade your server, run the `./upgrade.sh` script.
 Note that if you update environment variables in `config.sh`, they will not be propogated to the `settings` doc in each group so certain paths will break.
 See [issue #114](https://github.com/Tangerine-Community/Tangerine/issues/114) for the status of this.

+To use SSL, put an SSL enabled Reverse Proxy in front of Tangerine.
+At RTI we use AWS's Elastic Load Balancer in front of Tangerine because it automatically renews and cycles SSL certificates for us.
+If your Tangerine install is on a Digital Ocean Droplet, you can use their Load Balancers and configure them for SSL.
+See [How To Configure SSL Termination on DigitalOcean Load Balancers](https://www.digitalocean.com/community/tutorials/how-to-configure-ssl-termination-on-digitalocean-load-balancers).

 ## Technical Documentation
 Check out the [Tangerine Technical Documentation site on Github Pages](http://tangerine-community.github.io/Tangerine/index.html).
 Want to contribute documentation?
 Fork the Tangerine repository, commit to the `gh-pages` branch and send us a pull request.